Real estate investing: Impact

-According to Lima et al. (2022), in Ireland, the financialization of rental housing, which includes the entry of institutional investors into urban rental housing markets, contributed to structural factors that create homelessness, directly, by worsening affordability and security in the private rental market, and indirectly by influencing state policy.
+According to Lima et al. (2022), in Ireland, the financialization of rental housing, which includes the entry of institutional investors into urban rental housing markets, contributed to structural factors that create homelessness directly by worsening affordability and security in the private rental market, and indirectly by influencing state policy.

+Some real estate investors have advocated for increases to immigration and immigrant investor programs in order to increase real estate prices.

+Unaffordable housing was found to increase public support for redistribution of income and wealth.